 - In Simon R. Green's Nightside series, Merlin Satanspawn has empty eye sockets filled with flames.
 He's the Devil's son, and every time these eyes are mentioned it's commented that "he has his father's eyes".
 He's first met as an undead, but when his live version is encountered (while time traveling to the era of Arthurian Legend in Paths Not Taken) he already has the freaky flaming eye-sockets.

-- In A Song of Ice and Fire, people killed by the Others have their eyes turned bright blue, which then glow when they're active in undeath.
-People resurrected by the magic of R'hllor, though not conventionally undead, have a red glow in their eyes at times.
+- In A Song of Ice and Fire, people and animals killed and raised by the Others have their eyes turned a bright, cold blue, which can then glow when they're being particularly active in undeath.
+The Others themselves have similarly coloured eyes, but their undead status is both highly questionable and very unlikely.
+As well as this, people resurrected by the magic of R'hllor, though not conventionally undead, have a distinct red glow in their eyes at times.
+Any people possibly resurrected by the Drowned God?
+No glowing observed in Patchface, as yet.
+Creepily vacant, though.

 - The zombie gorillas in the video for the Gorillaz song "Clint Eastwood" have glowing red eyelights and apparently no eyeballs (as can be seen when one of them disintegrates).
 They otherwise look just like living gorillas, except for having blue fur for some reason.